Aestheticgal/Aestheticgal.github.io/Bio.md

  # Hello everyone!
  ## My name is Alice Horton and I want to share a couple of things about myself.
  ---
- ### I am a 28 year old artist who was borni in San Francisco California.
+ ### I am a 28 year old artist who was born in San Francisco California.
 I grew up in Los Angeles where I did my elementry and high school schooling.
 Then moved to the east coast which I now live at in  Manhattan New York with my Dobermann named Max where I attended Columbia University.
 I now work for a cosmetic company as a 9 to 5 but on my spare time Im building my platform on youtube.

    ![](https://pbs.twimg.com/profile_images/1872488399/Doberman__400x400.jpg "Max")